lthudson42/Internships-Trifacta-Workflow/README.md

 `Internships Workflow.json` is the raw code for the Trifacta workflow I created.

 `Updated Internships Sheet.xlsx` is the newly-sorted internship data as an Excel file.

+`Screen Shot 2024-12-01 at 4.45.57 PM.png` is a screencap of the workflow in Trifacta.